The Department of Health Reviews Facility aims to put the evidence into development and implementation of health policy through:

-- provides a reviews facility to develop capacity for undertaking and using reviews;
+- Developing capacity for undertaking and using reviews

-In addition to conducting reviews we contribute to promoting the global awareness and use of systematic reviews in health promotion and public health through links with the Cochrane Collaboration’s Public Health Group.
+In addition to conducting reviews we contribute to promoting the global awareness and use of systematic reviews through links with the Cochrane Collaboration’s Public Health, the Qualitative & Implementation Methods Groups and the Cochrane / Campbell Health Equity Methods Group.

-The Health Promotion and Public Health Reviews Facility Reviews Facility is the longest-running programme of work in the EPPI-Centre.
-It has been funded by the Department of Health since 1995.
+The Department of Health reviews facility has grown out of a previous ‘reviews facility’ in Health Promotion and Public Health; this is the longest-running programme of work in the EPPI-Centre, and has been funded by the Department since 1995.

 Scope of the programme